- Facial recognition is very impressive

 Whether you’re in a pitch-black room, in low light or on the move, you simply raise the iPhone X up, look at the screen and you're unlocked, and it’s the same for both unlocking the phone and using apps.
 As mentioned, we were worried this might be a sticking point for the iPhone, but Apple has nailed it.

-That said, some people are finding a few issues with the service - our US mobiles editor Matt Swider has noted that it doesn't catch his face every time, for instance.
+That said, some people are finding a few issues with the service – our US mobiles editor Matt Swider has noted that it doesn't catch his face every time, for instance.
+While we said it works on the move if you raise your iPhone to your face, if it catches part of your face, it'll fail and eventually lock you out of your phone and require a passcode.
+Some people will yearn for the days of the Touch ID fingerprint sensor.

-That's not to say there won't be some transition required for existing iPhone users.
+So that's not to say there won't be some transition required for existing iPhone users.
 There's a slight, slight delay to unlocking at times (although it doesn't get in the way), and you need to be looking at the handset to make it work – although we did manage to unlock ours while looking elsewhere at times.

 Just unlocked Face ID like this, which is incredibly impressive for facial recognition.
 (These are the darkest glasses I could find...) pic.twitter.com/uHLbWmIWDYOctober 31, 2017